 Incomplete mold filling

-If the material does not fill the mold, it will result in an unfinished part affecting the injection mold tolerances.
-It can be caused by various factors, such as too low of a melting temperature, too high viscosity, or too low of injection pressure.
-The solution is to optimize the injection parameters to ensure that the material fills the mold completely.
+If the material does not fill the mold, it will result in an unfinished part that affects the injection mold tolerances.
+This can be caused by various factors, such as too low a melting temperature, too high a viscosity, or too low an injection pressure.
+The solution is to optimize the injection parameters to ensure the material fills the mold.

 Design of the mold part

 The design of the mold itself can also affect plastic injection molding tolerances.
-If the mold is not designed correctly, it can cause the material to flow unevenly, resulting in shrinkage or in an uneven part.
-The solution to avoid injection molding shrinkage is to create the mold properly so the material flows evenly and fills the mold.
+If the mold is not designed correctly, it can cause the material to flow unevenly, resulting in shrinkage or an uneven part.
+To avoid injection molding shrinkage, create the mold properly so the material flows evenly and fills the mold.

 Use of tools